PartyNextDoor 3

 PartyNextDoor 3 (also stylized as PX3) is the second studio album by Canadian singer PartyNextDoor.
-It was released on August 12, 2016, by OVO Sound and Warner Records.
+It was released on August 12, 2016, by OVO Sound and Warner Bros.
+Records.
 The album was supported by two singles: "Come and See Me" featuring Drake, and "Not Nice".
+On August 21, 2026, a 10-year anniversary edition of the album was released, adding three previously unreleased tracks: “Some of Your Love”, “Routine Rouge”, and “You Made It”.

 Singles

 The album's first single, "Come and See Me" was released digitally on the iTunes Store and Apple Music on March 23, 2016.
 The song features guest vocals from the fellow Canadian rapper and label-mate Drake, with production that was provided by 40.

 The album's second single, "Not Nice" was released digitally as the pre-order for the album on the iTunes Store and Apple Music on July 22, 2016, and later sent to radio as the second official single.
 The track was also co-written by Drake, with the production that was provided by 40, Illangelo, Supa Dups and Nineteen85.

 "Don't Know How" was released on the iTunes Store and Apple Music as the first promotional single on August 5, 2016.
 The song was produced by Bizness Boi and Neenyo.